 I. Pre-migration activities

 Below you will find the list of key points to be considered:

 Step 1: (Optional) Add a custom domain to target Office 365

 If you want to migrate to your own (custom) domain, you need to make sure that it's registered and verified in your target Office 365.
 If necessary, add your custom domain to the target Office 365 tenant and verify it.

-Skip this step if you already have your own domain registered in the target Office 365 or you would like to migrate to the vanity domain (e.g. yourcompany.onmicrosoft.com) that was assigned to you by Microsoft when you created your target Office 365 tenant.
+Skip this step if you already have your own domain registered in the target Office 365 or you would like to migrate to the initial domain (e.g. yourcompany.onmicrosoft.com) that was assigned to you by Microsoft when you created your target Office 365 tenant.

 Step 2: (Optional) Recreate source Office 365 users in target Office 365

 The program is able to automatically create mailbox-enabled accounts in the target Office 365, under the previously added custom domain.
 Our software will allow you to configure various options (e.g. assign an SMTP address pattern for the target mailboxes) when you configure your migration job.
 Learn more